CoderDoge1108/academic_website/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Built a contrastive learning method to facilitates representation learning of binary code visualized by distribution analysis, and improves the performance on all three downstream tasks of software engineering and security by 5.45% on average compared to state-of-the-art large-scale language representation models (submitted to [ICDE](https://icde2023.ics.uci.edu/)).
+        * Built a contrastive learning method to facilitates representation learning of binary code visualized by distribution analysis, and improves the performance on all three downstream tasks of software engineering and security by 5.45% on average compared to state-of-the-art large-scale language representation models (under reivew by [ISSTA](https://conf.researchr.org/home/issta-2023)).
         * Designed an AST-based representation for source code that leverages program structure and semantics to improve state-of-the-art code clone detection.
-Our experimental results show that the model improves state-of-the-art neural clone detection approaches by up to 6.6% in F-1 score (submiteed to [ICSE-NIER](https://conf.researchr.org/track/icse-2023/icse-2023-NIER)).
+Our experimental results show that the model improves state-of-the-art neural clone detection approaches by up to 6.6% in F-1 score (accepted by [ICSE](https://conf.researchr.org/home/icse-2023) workshop).

   - title: Research Associate
     company: Duke University